CHARLOTTE BYDWELL

 Search

-Moving Into Language is an approach to acting created specifically for trained dancers; taking what they know & understand so deeply about their bodies and using that as the foundation for their acting explorations.
+Moving Into Language was originally conceived as an approach to acting created specifically for trained dancers; taking what they know & understand so deeply about their bodies and using that as the foundation for their acting explorations.
 Dancers learn how to use movement as a launching pad for building character, unlocking a scene and arriving at a unique interpretation of spoken material.
 They gain greater access to their voice by seeing it as simply a natural progression of a scene’s physical expression.
 They acquire the tools to independently prepare a scene/monologue so they can arrive at an audition or rehearsal creatively full & ready to play.
-Moving into Language has been taught at Gibney, Peridance, Dance Device Lab and BEMOVING.

 Classes begin with a series of physical improvisations aimed at tapping into the dancer’s impulses and at generating a sense of freedom & play in their initial experience of the text.
 The dancer is released from any pressure to perform the words and encouraged to discover the world that exists around the words.
 They learn how to inhabit a character’s circumstances & point-of-view, and how to place that character within the dynamics of a scene.